CFAC

-CFAC is an AM radio station serving Calgary, Alberta.
-Owned by Rogers Sports & Media, the station broadcasts a sports format branded as Sportsnet 960 The Fan, co-branded with the Sportsnet television channel also owned by Rogers.
+CFAC (960 AM) is a radio station serving Calgary, Alberta.
+Owned by Rogers Radio, a division of Rogers Sports & Media, the station broadcasts a sports format branded as Sportsnet 960 The Fan, co-branded with the Sportsnet television channel also owned by Rogers.
 Its studios are located on 7th Avenue Southwest in downtown Calgary, in the same building as Rogers' other Calgary stations, CFFR, CHFM-FM and CJAQ-FM.

 CFAC broadcasts with a power of 50,000 watts 24 hours a day on the regional frequency of 960 AM.
 The daytime signal is non-directional, and the nighttime signal is directional using a three-tower array located on Rainbow Road just east of the Calgary city limits.